If My Maryland Permit Expires Do I Have to Wait 9 Months Again

 During the practice period, you are required to:

-Write down your practice hours in the MVA Skills Log book, or use the RoadReady smartphone app which is approved by MVA to track your practice hours.
+in the MVASkills Log book, or use the RoadReady smartphone app which is approved by MVA to track your practice hours.

 Step 4: Take the Driving Test for your Provisional Driver's License